samstokes/samstokes.github.io/source/_posts/2016-10-10-startup-engineering-part-1.markdown

 All that said, raw speed is really important too.
 Moving fast makes you more nimble, and it lets you learn faster.
 So the key is to find ways to [move fast *sustainably*][move-fast-with-confidence]: so that you keep moving fast even as your team and codebase grow.

 Balance is needed, because you don't want to optimise for a future that never happens.
 If your startup runs out of money and dies, it no longer matters how quickly you can iterate.
-On the flip side, it's equally pointless to scrape over the first hurdle only to burn out before the finish line.
+On the flip side, it's equally pointless to fly over the first hurdle only to burn out before the finish line.

 [^overnight-success]: I was trying to find the original source of the quote "It takes ten years to become an overnight success", but I came up with an [entire page of variations][overnight-success-quote] by different people.
 I view this as at least corroborating my claim that overnight success is a myth.